bugsbugsbux/notes-on-nix/notes-on-nix.md

 `/etc/nixos/hardware-configuration.nix`, which allows to use the same main configuration file on different machines.

+_Which configuration options and packages are available depends on root's "nixos" channel which can only be changed imperatively!
+See:
+Channels_

 If a file `/etc/nixos/flake.nix` exists, it takes precedence over `/etc/nixos/configuration.nix`, which allows to turn the configuration into a flake (see below).